Georgia Viaduct

 The Georgia Viaduct is a twinned bridge that acts as a flyover-like overpass in Vancouver, British Columbia, Canada.
 It passes between Rogers Arena and BC Place Stadium and connects Downtown Vancouver with Main Street and Strathcona.

 History

-The first Georgia Street Viaduct was built between 1913 and 1915.
+The first Georgia Street Viaduct was built between 1913 and 1915, crossing over the expanding CPR rail yards and a small portion of False Creek.
 The narrow structure included streetcar tracks that were never used.
 At one point, every second lamppost was removed to reduce weight.
-It was replaced in 1972 by the current viaduct, which is structurally separated.
+It was replaced between 1971 and 1972 by the current viaduct, in which the two directions of traffic are structurally separated.

-The current Georgia Viaduct was envisioned in the early 1970s as forming part of an extensive freeway system for Vancouver.
-However, communities were opposed to the idea of demolishing structures to build the freeway system and the plan was scrapped.
-The freeways would have required demolishing buildings in neighborhoods including Strathcona, the Downtown Eastside and Chinatown.
+The current Georgia Viaduct was envisioned in the early 1970s as replacing the original structure, continuing to overpass the CPR rail yards while forming part of an extensive freeway system for Vancouver.
+Although communities were opposed to demolition and the expanded freeway plan was scrapped, the replacement viaduct project proceeded.
+The freeways would have required demolishing buildings in neighbourhoods including Strathcona, the Downtown Eastside and Chinatown.
 A predominantly Black Canadian community called Hogan's Alley was bulldozed in building the viaduct.

-The viaduct opened on January 9, 1972, amid protests who attempted to block mayor Tom Campbell's limousine from reaching the western end.
+The first phase (Georgia) of the new viaduct opened to traffic on June 28, 1971, and the second phase (Dunsmuir) opened on Jan.
+9, 1972, amid protests which attempted to block mayor Tom Campbell's limousine from reaching the western end.